chele0630/Team3_Project1/README.md

 The following data sets were used throughout the project.

 * a dataset was downloaded from the City of Los Angeles for the months of May through July 2018 in csv format.
+* A dataset from the California DMV was separately analyzed to check for normalization
 * Folium was used and various plug-ins were used to create interactive heat maps and location markers

 ### Findings